Demystifying AI for the rest of us

 Putting it all together

-Before LLMs, most of us had a backlog of ideas we'd never get to - side projects, tools, experiments we couldn't justify the time for.
+Before LLMs, most of us had a backlog of ideas we'd never get to, whether side projects, tools, or experiments we couldn't justify the time for.
 Time was the bottleneck, not imagination.
-That equation has shifted: the new bottleneck isn't time, it's knowing how to use these tools.
+That equation has now shifted, since the new bottleneck isn't time but rather knowing how to use these tools.

 Think of an LLM as a tireless assistant who can draft, research, and build, but needs you to steer.
-You bring judgment and context; they bring speed and pattern-matching.
-When this works, it's surprisingly productive.
-Problems occur when the balance breaks down - when you expect principles from a pattern-matcher, or when context gets lost in the noise.
+You bring judgement and context; they bring speed and pattern-matching.
+When this works well, it's surprisingly productive.
+Problems occur when the balance breaks down, like when you expect principles from a pattern-matcher, or when context gets lost in the noise.

 Common problems and how to fix them